agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 DS in top companies seems to be earning people top dollars.
 My friend in the US earns 130-170k $ in Apple.
 I have also heard the pays in Facebook sometimes being about 200k$ with a few years of experience.
-A simple bachelor's student in California in Data science from a Waterloo university earns a base salary of 100k + stocks of 30k a year.
-As far as I checked glassdoor and payscale, the pay in Netherlands also seems to be higher than in DE.
-According to payscale DataScientists seem to earn[ 53k](https://www.payscale.com/research/NL/Job=Data_Scientist/Salary/05582c7c/Amsterdam) and design engineers [40k](https://www.payscale.com/research/NL/Job=Mechanical_Design_Engineer/Salary)
+A simple bachelor's student in California in DS from a Waterloo university earns a base salary of 100k + stocks of 30k a year.
+As far as I checked Glassdoor and Payscale, the pay in Netherlands also seems to be higher than in DE.
+According to Payscale Data Scientists seem to earn[ 53k](https://www.payscale.com/research/NL/Job=Data_Scientist/Salary/05582c7c/Amsterdam) and design engineers [40k](https://www.payscale.com/research/NL/Job=Mechanical_Design_Engineer/Salary)
 €.
-Not able to get proper estimates on glassdoor, but it looks high though.
+Not able to get proper estimates on Glassdoor, but it looks high though.
 Also DS is heavily hyped by 80k-hours for its ability to quickly transform into ETG.